amitth/Python-Stuff/README.md

 # Python-Stuff

-This repository is all about python for hacking.
+This repository is all about python3 for hacking.